pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 WP-Cron is a WordPress feature that executes jobs when the page is loaded.
 Jobs are executed before site content is served to the site visitor.
 Plugins and themes can add jobs to be executed at regular intervals.
 For example, if you have a plugin that scans Twitter for your tweets and then incorporates them into comments, it's most likely done with a WP-Cron job.

-The WP-Cron feature is designed solely to handle WordPress routine jobs as part of a page load, allowing you to do the following:
+The WP-Cron feature is designed solely to handle WordPress routine jobs as part of a page load, allowing you to:

  - Check for new version of the WordPress core, themes, and plugins
  - Clean up spam

-## Understanding the Differences Between Pantheon Cron and WP-Cron
+## Understand the Differences Between Pantheon Cron and WP-Cron

 There are some major differences between Pantheon Cron and WP-Cron.